Skip to main content

 SES Performance and Charging Scheme

-The performance and charging schemes are established on the basis of Article 11 of Regulation (EC) No 549/2004 laying down the framework for the creation of the single European sky (the Framework Regulation) and Articles 14-16 of Regulation (EC) No 550/2004 on the provision of air navigation services in the single European sky (the Service Provision Regulation).
+The performance and charging schemes were initially established in 2009 by Article 11 of Regulation (EC) No 549/2004 laying down the framework for the creation of the single European sky and Articles 14-16 of Regulation (EC) No 550/2004 on the provision of air navigation services in the single European sky.
+Both legal provisions were repealed in 2024 and kept transitionally applicable for the fourth reference period.

 Fourth reference period (RP4) 2025-2029